malgo-slota/todo-react/README.md

 - filter by all/active/completed state,

-also this app stores data in local storage, so after refreshing the page, no data is loss
+also this app stores data in local storage, so after refreshing the page, no data is loss App is fully responsive and has minimalistic UI

 ### Build with